trekab/message-me/README.md

 Now, you can open the app in your text editor to check out the source code and run 'rails s' to test the app locally.

+## Future features
+- Display of users that are active/logged in.
+- Add private chatting with a single user.

 ## Authors

 👤 **Treasure Kabareebe**